~ Carny Lingo ~

 Soft Lot — A wet or muddy lot.

 Spindle (or "Chicago Set Spindle") — A classic two-way game, a spinning arrow like a "wheel of fortune" which could be operated honestly (even then your odds were not that good) or gaffed.
-The mechanism appears fair, but the pins ("twisted" like a drill bit, their cross-section varies at different heights/twists) are set alternately to catch or miss the pointer.
+The mechanism appears fair, but the pins ("twisted" like a drill bit so that their cross-section varies at different heights/twists) are set alternately to catch or miss the pointer.
 If the pointer were dropped just 1/16" by the secret gaff, the operator could choose whether the pointer would stop on an odd- or even-numbered pin (good prizes or slum).

 Spoof — A small trick or gaff.